 The mission of the City of Valdosta Youth Council (VYC) is for youth to build leadership skills and learn about civic responsibility, to gain a better understanding of municipal government, and to prepare youth for a lifetime of public and community service.

-Meetings are held once a month during the school year at the Valdosta City Hall, located at 216 E. Central Avenue unless otherwise specified.
+Meetings are held once or twice a month during the school year at the Valdosta City Hall, located at 216 E. Central Avenue unless otherwise specified.
 The day and time of all meetings will be posted in accordance with the Georgia Open Meetings Law.
 The VYC will not officially meet during the summer months.
-The 2016-2017 Meeting Dates will be posted here soon.

 Throughout the 2016-2017 school year, VYC members embraced their mission and accomplished the following:

 - Gained an understanding and appreciation of municipal government by meeting monthly with a variety of city leaders, including City Manager, Assistant City Manager, Fire Chief, Police Chief, Gang Unit, Crime Lab Director, K-9 Handler, Municipal Court Judge, Main Street, and others.

 - Participated in the City of Valdosta’s first Dumpster Art project that transformed five city trash dumpsters in the downtown area into pieces of public art.

 - Partnered with the Lowndes Youth Leadership League for a trip to the state capitol in Atlanta, Georgia, where the youth learned about state government and interacted with state leadership.

 - Hosted a Leadership Development Training in January, where VYC members identified leadership traits in themselves, as well as in others.